 Processing the queue

 The preferred way to handle the queue is by processing it at a regular time interval.
-To do this, the following crontab entry has to be configured.

 1 */5 * * * * php absolute/path/to/magento/bin/magento indexer:reindex algolia_queue_runner

 This entry processes the indexing queue every 5 minutes, running five indexing operations by default.

 Process the indexing queue manually

 If you manually process the indexing queue, it only runs the specified number of operations (the default is five) This may not be enough to empty the queue.

 To process all operations and empty the indexing queue,

 add the environment variable: